Sonny Milano: Columbus Blue Jackets

 After spending the majority of two seasons in the AHL, Milano played a career-high 55 games at the NHL level during the 2017–18 season.
-For the first time, he made the Blue Jackets roster directly out of training camp and immediately scored his first career NHL goal on October 6, 2017, in a 5-0 shut out of the Islanders.
+For the first time, he made the Blue Jackets roster directly out of training camp and immediately scored his first career NHL goal on October 6, 2017, in a 5-0 shutout of the Islanders.
 He continued to produce and quickly accumulated four goals in his first three games of the season.
 As the season progressed, coach John Tortorella played Milano on the left wing on the third line where he averaged around 15 minutes a game and earned time on the power play.
 Despite his early success, Milano was sent back down to the Cleveland Monsters on December 3, 2017, after registering 10 points in 24 games.
-Coach Tortorella later explained that he was re-assigned due to an overflow of forwards in the lineup not as a result of his play.
+Coach Tortorella later explained that he was re-assigned due to an overflow of forwards in the lineup, not as a result of his play.
 Milano recorded two assists through two games with the Monsters before being recalled back to the Blue Jackets on December 9.
 After continuing to go pointless in the NHL through the following four games, Milano was returned to the Monsters on December 22.
 However, as injuries quickly began to befall the Blue Jackets lineup, Milano and forward Jordan Schroeder were recalled to the NHL on December 26 an emergency basis.
 During this recall, Milano recorded his second two-goal game of the season in a loss to the Ottawa Senators on December 29.
 His overall play earned him an extended stay in the Blue Jackets lineup as he replaced Boone Jenner on the left wing of the second line.
 However, he shortly thereafter suffered a torn oblique muscle during a game against the Toronto Maple Leafs on January 8 and was expected to miss four to six weeks to recover.
 At the time of the injury, Milano had recorded eight goals and five assists for 13 points through 35 games.
 Once Milano was activated off of injured reserve on February 16, he was re-assigned to the AHL level.
 This would be Milano's last assignment as he was recalled to the NHL on February 26 and stayed with the team for the remainder of the season.
 He subsequently finished the 2017–18 AHL season with two goals and three assists for five points and four penalty minutes through nine contests.
 Upon returning to the Blue Jackets, Milano was often paired with centre Nick Foligno and right winger Oliver Bjorkstrand.
 However, Foligno was replaced with Brandon Dubinsky once he suffered a long-term injury in late March.
 As the Blue Jackets clinched a berth in the 2018 Stanley Cup playoffs, Milano finished the regular season with 14 goals and 22 points in 55 games.
 Despite this, he was made a healthy scratch for Game 1 of the Stanley Cup first round against the Washington Capitals to make room for Foligno's return.
 Milano made his post-season debut in Game 2 as a replacement for an injured Alexander Wennberg.
 Milano played three games with the Blue Jackets during the postseason, averaging 6:45 minutes of ice time but recording no points, shots, or shot attempts.